Editor's choice: Lendio business loans

 Credit score requirements vary widely by lender.
 For instance, OnDeck requires a credit score of at least 750, while Fora Financial is willing to work with scores as low as 500.

 Generally the higher your credit score, the more competitive your options.
 It could be difficult to find financing of $100,000 if your score is below 670 — the minimum to qualify as good.
+Read our guide to the top good-credit business loans to find even more options — including loans of $100,000.

 |Loan terms (in years)|